CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions reviews the CivicActions Security Policy at least annually and updates as required.

+##### Project

+Project reviews the Rules of Behavior at least annually and updates it as required.

 #### d

 ##### CivicActions

 CivicActions requires individuals who have signed a previous version of the CivicActions Security Policy to read and re-sign when any part of it, including the Acceptable Use Policy/Rules of Behavior, is revised/updated.

+##### Project

+Project requires individuals who have signed a previous version of the rules of behavior to read and re-sign when the Rules of Behavior are revised/updated.

 ## RA: Risk Assessment